obsidiansystems/obelisk/README.md

 The nix shell is not strictly required, but the cross-build needs more than the cross cabal: `wasm32-unknown-wasi-cabal`, `wasm32-unknown-wasi-ghc`, and `node` on `PATH`, plus the `OBELISK_WASI_SHIM` environment variable (the nix shell provides and exports all of these).
 See [docs/cabal.md](docs/cabal.md) for the complete plain-cabal workflow: prerequisites (including getting the toolchain from ghc-wasm-meta without nix), static assets, dev runs, production builds, and a manual deploy recipe.

 ## Deployment

+For an end-to-end walkthrough (build, host config, deploy, verify, update), see [guides/deploy](guides/deploy/README.md).
+The sections below are the reference for each path.

 ### NixOS Server